fragtion/openwrt-hardware/tenda-a6/README.md

         option dns '192.168.0.1'
 ```

-**Step 6:** Download the full image <a href="https://raw.githubusercontent.com/fragtion/openwrt-hardware/master/tenda-a6/images/openwrt-ramips-rt305x-a6-squashfs-sysupgrade.bin">openwrt-ramips-rt305x-a6-squashfs-sysupgrade.bin</a> image to the device, and proceed with inplace upgrade as follows:
+**Step 6:** Download the full image <a href="https://raw.githubusercontent.com/fragtion/openwrt-hardware/master/tenda-a6/images/openwrt-ramips-rt305x-a6-squashfs-sysupgrade.bin">openwrt-ramips-rt305x-a6-squashfs-sysupgrade.bin</a> to `/tmp` folder on the device, and proceed with inplace upgrade as follows:

 ```
 cd /tmp